davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 The truth is, neither Raft nor Paxos will eever be all that easy to understand: the train of thought that leads you there is too long and too winding to be covered quickly.
 But people come away thinking these algorithms are things normal people will never be able to grasp, and that's a problem we can fix!

 We're going to retrace the original line of thought that led to the discovery of Paxos, the first consensus algorithm discovered.
-Our discussion will be self-contained and complete: if you can write the backend for a modestly large online service, you have enough background to get through this thing.
+Our discussion will be self-contained and complete: if you can write the backend for a modestly large web service, you have enough background to get through this thing.
 I won't use big words or mathematical notation when I don't have to, but I'm not going to go easy on you either &mdash; no handwaving, stretching metaphors or oversimplifying.
 At the end, you're going to understand the core Paxos algorithm, and you'll have a clear picture how somebody could have come up with it.

 In chapter 1, we'll start by exploring the problem space.
 We'll nail down exactly what a consensus algorithm does, and when you’d want to use one.
 In chapter 2, we’ll start trying to design a consensus algorithm &mdash; only to run into a dead end!
 In chapter 3 we'll talk about FLP, a major discovery that makes it clear why the things we were doing in chapter 2 didn't work and points to a potential path forward.
 Finally, in chapter 4, we'll use what FLP taught us to fix our broken designs, and end up with Paxos &mdash; the first working consensus algorithm.
 It'll be a long, but rewarding journey.
 Buckle up!